-The principal aim of the assessment was to provide information to inform the impacts of the proposed activity to the ecological constraints within the project area.
+The principle aim of the assessment was to provide information to guide the impacts of the proposed activity to the ecological communities of the associated ecosystems within the project area.
 This was achieved through the following:

-- Desktop assessment to identify the relevant ecologically important geographical features within the project area; - Desktop assessment to compile an expected species list and identify possible threatened flora and fauna species that occur within the project area; - Identify the possible impacts that might be associated with the project based on desktop information; and - The prescription of possible mitigation measures and recommendations for potential impacts. - Identify the approach towards assessment that will follow.
+- Desktop assessment to identify the relevant ecologically important geographical features within the project area; - Desktop assessment to compile an expected species list and identify possible threatened flora and fauna species that occur within the project area; - Identify the possible impacts that might be associated with the project based on desktop information; - The prescription of possible mitigation measures and recommendations for potential impacts; and

+Identify the approach towards assessment that will follow.